Any horse lover knows that horseback riding is expensive. Ultimately it’s all worth it, right? Your horse deserves the best that money can buy.

 As you may know from some of my previous posts, I’ve been studying on and off for the past few years.
 This meant that while my income hasn’t been directly affected by the pandemic, for a few years I’ve been trying to keep my budget under control.
 And along the way, I’ve learned some really important lessons on how to save money as a rider.

-So here are five of my favourite tips for reducing your riding costs.
+So here are five of my favourite tips for reducing your riding costs – horseback riding is expensive, but you can be savvy about it.

 #1: Buy secondhand riding gear